Vivek-04022001/documentation/docs/i18n-l10n/language-negotiation.md

 Plone also sets a cookie with the language preference of the user.
 This cookie is called `I18N_LANGUAGE`.
 It must be declared as a "technical cookie".
-It is a session cookie, which means that it will be deleted after the user leaves the site.
+It's a session cookie, which means that it will be deleted after the user leaves the site.
 To obey the cookie setting, {guilabel}`Use cookie for manual override` should be set along with {guilabel}`Set the language cookie always`.

 Building websites with user interfaces in multiple languages is complicated due to the different expectations of the users and the difficulty of the configuration.